Esther-Gu/CreditRiskAnalysis/ProjectSteps.md

 The accuracy of the Random Forest model is 78%, which is higher than the Logistic Regression model.
 The precision for predicting non-default (0) is also high at 86%, and it's significantly better for predicting default (1) with a precision of 50%.
 The recall for non-default predictions is 87%, and for default predictions is 49%.
 Again, this model shows a better performance in identifying both non-default and default cases.
-As for the feature importance, the coefficients from the Logistic Regression model are hard to interpret directly due to their small magnitudes.
-However, the signs of the coefficients indicate the direction of the relationship with the default risk.
-For instance, a positive sign means that as the feature value increases, the default risk also increases, and vice versa.
-In this case, the repayment status (PAY_0 to PAY_6) and the bill amounts (BILL_AMT1 to BILL_AMT6) seem to have a considerable impact on the default risk.

 Probability of Default (PD)